Top 5 Reasons to Read Your Owner's Manual

 It can be difficult to remember when your vehicle's oil needs to be changed or when to rotate the tires.
 Learn how to take advantage of your vehicle's reminder system.
 These easy to use systems are included in many new vehicles and can help you stay up-to-date on important maintenance services.

 Warning lights vary from vehicle to vehicle and are not always self-explanatory.
 Refer to your owner's manual to interpret any warning light that may appear on your vehicle's control panel.
-If the light stays illuminated or begins to blink or flash, seek the assistance of a registered repair shop as soon as possible to limit damage to your vehicle and avoid costly repairs.
+If the light stays illuminated or begins to blink or flash, seek the assistance of a repair dealer as soon as possible to limit damage to your vehicle and avoid costly repairs.

 Before agreeing to any repairs on your vehicle, consult your owner's manual for any parts or repairs that may be covered under your vehicle's warranty.
 Also, pay close attention to any products that are not recommended by the manufacturer and any services that may void your warranty if performed.